djtoler/Resume-Refiner-AI-Workflow/README.md

 ## Building the Agent

+##### _We approach building the workflow by starting with considering the desired output (resume modification suggestion), ask what input data (resume, job posting link & email address) do we need to get the desired output & how should we process our input data to get our desired output._

 ![Workflow](https://github.com/djtoler/Resume-Refiner-AI-Workflow/blob/main/images/workflow.png)

 #### _1. We start with a way to capture and input data into the system.
 In this case, we use a native N8N form to allow users to upload a resume, input a link to a job description and provide an email address to recieve results._